 - Thinning the trees behind the large mining wheel so that the primroses and other flowers will have more light and not be overwhelmed by the volume of leaves.

-- Using all the cut down material to strengthen the site borders with dead hedges that provide great homes for countless small species.
-The dead hedges also stop people from breaking through fences – it’s amazing that Swannington has more footpaths per square mile than virtually any parish in England, yet people feel a need to damage property instead of walking a short distance to a legitimate route.
+- Using all the cut down material to strengthen the site borders with dead hedges that also provide great homes for countless small species.
+It’s amazing that Swannington has more footpaths per square mile than virtually any parish in England.

-- A lot of snowdrops and primroses have been split and transplanted to increase numbers and spread them into new areas.
+- Splitting of snowdrops and primroses that have then been transplanted to increase numbers and spread them into new areas.

 The Team have been doing a great job and meet on site at 10am on the second Saturday of the month.